For information about Globalscape, visit www.globalscape.com.

 To enable streaming repository encryption

-In the Administrator, connect to EFT Server and click the VFS tab.
+In the administration interface, connect to EFT Server and click the VFS tab.

 In the left pane, right-click the parent folder you want to configure, then click Encrypt Contents.